TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 You can find many, many other options there that can change how editor behaves.

 The autosave state is stored inside your project directory, in a folder named ``autosave``.
-This folder should exactly replicate the rest of the project's directory tree.
+The folder exactly replicates the rest of the project's directory tree.

+- When trying to open a folder located at ``C:/Project``, the editor first checks if a folder named ``C:/Project/autosave`` exists.
+	- If it is found, the opened tab is populated only with the work from the ``C:/Project/autosave`` folder.
+      The tab itself still carries the path of the original folder, so an explicit save (``Ctrl+S``) will properly update the real project folder.

-The autosave folder **will be deleted** every time you explicitly save the project (e.g. through Ctrl+S).
+The autosave folder **will be deleted** every time you explicitly save the project.
-You may also delete it manually at any time, in order to return to the moment where you last saved your work explicitly.
+If you wish to revert the project to the state where you last saved your work explicitly. you may safely delete the ``autosave`` folder at any time.

 ## Project directory structure